spack/spack/lib/spack/docs/frequently_asked_questions.rst

       concretizer:
         reuse: dependencies / true / false

-3. :ref:`Package requirements <package-requirements>` set in ``packages.yaml`` and
+3. :ref:`Package requirements <package-requirements>` configured in ``packages.yaml``,
-   constraints from the command line as well as ``package.py`` files override all of the above.
-Requirements look like this:
+   and constraints from the command line as well as ``package.py`` files override all of the above.
+Requirements are specified as follows:

    .. code-block:: yaml